yamaoto/Asou/README.md

 - Helping to answer questions from other users on our community forums
 - Spread the word about the project and help to increase its visibility

 To communicate with the team, you can open an issue in our GitHub repository.
 The team will review it and respond to it as soon as possible.

 We welcome contributions of all kinds, whether you are an experienced developer or just getting started.
 We believe that everyone has something valuable to contribute, and we are always happy to work with new contributors to help them get started and make their first contributions.
 If you have any questions or need help getting started, please don't hesitate to reach out to us.
 We are excited to see what you can bring to the project!

 ## Current state of project

 Please note that this project is currently under active development and is not yet ready for production use.
 While we are working hard to make it stable and functional, there may be bugs and unfinished features.
 There are currently no releases available and the codebase is subject to change.

 Features / milestones

 - [x]  Conditional transitions
 - [x]  Parameter binding
-- [ ]  Event subsystem and  event awaiter support
+- [x]  Event subsystem and asynchronous resume support
 - [ ]  Process execution and data persistence on restart or failure
 - [ ]  BPMN flow designer
 - [ ]  BPMN engine.
 Extend Graph base engine to export BPMN flow to graph contract.
 - [ ]  ContextCall bindings

 If you are interested in testing out the project or would like to contribute, we welcome you to do so by checking out our development branch.
 We appreciate your patience as we work to improve and stabilize the project.

 # CI/CD